Release Notes for This Release

 For more information about sshexec/exec routers, see PrivX Router Configuration.

-Retaining SID extensions in RDP-certificate authentication
+Retaining SID extensions in RDP-certificate authentication (since v37)

 In PrivX 36, RDP certificates issued by PrivX for authentication contain the SID extension by default.
 Some legacy use cases are interrupted in some customers environment because of missing or mismatching SID values.
 From PrivX 37 and later, PrivX supports a setting to control whether the SID extension shall be included in RDP certificates.